wduminy/codespear.github.io/_posts/2013-09-09-notable-make-features.md

 layout: post
 category: programming
 tags: [C++,make]
-excerpt: Notable features of GNU make
 ---
 The need for something to help with the compile process has been long recognised.
 Few can disagree that the good old [_make_](http://www.gnu.org/software/make/manual/make.html) command line utility was a ground breaker in its day.

 The availability of alternatives leaves one with the impression that this program does not fit the bill for today's software.
 This assumption is far from the truth.

 If you disagree you may not have given _make_ enough of your time to prove itself.
 Clearly there are situations where the features of another builder serves much better; but sometimes _make_ would do the job just fine.
 It is after all very stable and available *by default* on many platforms.